douglas-DS/crud-jdbc/README.md

 # crud-jdbc
-A very simple crud project using jdbc.
+A very simple Java crud project using jdbc.